 There are many focus group testing mistakes a moderator should avoid from the beginning to save time and cost.
 We will walk you through the answer to the critical question you have in mind.
 What are the 3 problems of focus group testing?

-For example, a focus group for a cosmetics company has to include female participants of a specific age, income, and interest.
-Inviting females who don’t care about cosmetics is a waste of time.
-Similarly, inviting females who care but can’t afford to buy the product won’t bring added value.
+For example, a focus group for a cosmetics company has to include participants of a specific age, income, and interest.
+Inviting, for example, females who don’t care about makeup is a waste of time.
+Similarly, inviting females who care but can’t afford to buy the product you’re offering won’t bring added value.

 Another example is a focus group for a truck manufacturer.
 Participants should be males, truck drivers of different ages, and have a certain level of driving experience, like five years or more.
 Inviting men who haven’t driven a truck before is a big mistake and jeopardizes the whole testing.